 Technology has long been a staple of the GameStop business and the refurbishment of video game hardware and software and consumer electronics is one of our competitive advantages and critical components of our buy-sell-trade model.
 GameStop operates global refurbishment operations centers (ROCs) in Australia, Canada, France, Germany, Ireland, Italy, Sweden, Spain and the United States.

 The ability to receive the video games and consoles that a customer brings in for trade, repair them and return them to the consumer market is something no other retailer can do as well as GameStop.
 In addition, our largest state-of-the-art facility in Grapevine, Texas also has proprietary technology to refurbish smart phones and tablet such as iPhones, iPads, Kindles and 48 different Android phones.

 GameStop’s refurbishment capabilities is not only good for business, it is also good for the environment.
-In 2013, our Grapevine refurbishment operations center recycled more than three million pounds of electronic waste.
-Globally, GameStop’s ROCs processed more than 12 million software and more than 1 million hardware units in 2013.
+In 2014, our Grapevine refurbishment operations center recycled more than three million pounds of electronic waste.
+Globally, GameStop’s ROCs processed 1.6 million accessories and more than 7 million software and 2 million hardware units in 2014.